KevinCarr42/Adding-Machines/README.md

 * 75%
 * 50%

 For brevity (or at least a bit less verbosity), not all dataset sizes and accuracies were used for every visualisation.
-Additional analysis are included in the Python notebook file, and were not included in the summary document.
+Additional analyses are included in the Python notebook file, and were not included in the summary document.

 ### Scatterplots of Training Set vs Model Predictions